potto216/BlueR-Test/README.md

-To test sending service uuids or data in the advertisement `cargo run -- -d client advertising-service-data` `cargo run -- -d client advertising-service-uuids128`
+To test sending service uuids or data in the advertisement `cargo run -- -d client advertising-service-data` `cargo run -- -d client advertising-service-uuids128` `cargo run -- -d client advertising-service-uuids16`

+### Exercise the functionality of the local and remote GATT services capabilities of module bluer::gatt
+This test verifies that the GATT server is populated correctly and can be read correctly.
+`cargo run -- -d client gatt-server`

 ### The general usage is
 USAGE: